ritiek/discord-to-simplex/README.md

 ## How It Works

+1. **Extracts SimpleX ZIP export** to a temporary directory
-1. **Parses Discord JSON export** and extracts messages, attachments, and metadata
+2. **Parses Discord JSON export** and extracts messages, attachments, and metadata
-2. **Generates video thumbnails** using FFmpeg for proper display in SimpleX
+3. **Generates video thumbnails** using FFmpeg for proper display in SimpleX
-3. **Copies attachments** to SimpleX files directory for accessibility
+4. **Copies attachments** to the extracted SimpleX files directory for accessibility
-4. **Maps Discord users** to SimpleX contacts based on your specification
+5. **Maps Discord users** to SimpleX contacts based on your specification
-5. **Bulk inserts** messages into SimpleX database with proper relationships
+6. **Bulk inserts** messages into the extracted SimpleX database with proper relationships
-6. **Preserves message order** and reply threading from Discord
+7. **Preserves message order** and reply threading from Discord
+8. **Creates updated ZIP export** with all imported messages and files ready for SimpleX import

 ## Supported File Types